-Eight members elected from the faculty for three-year overlapping terms, according to the following electoral divisions: four from the College of Arts and Sciences, one each from the School of Nursing, the School of Business, the Graduate Schools, and the School of Continuing Education.
+Eight members elected from the faculty for three-year overlapping terms, according to the following electoral divisions: four from the College of Arts and Sciences, one each from the School of Nursing, the School of Business, the Graduate School, and University College.
 The Academic Vice President or the appointed representative of the same shall be an ex officio member with a right to vote.